 Best Travel Snow Boots for Women

-If you heading to a cold weather destination where you’ll be spending some time in the snow, you’ll probably want to bring along a warm pair of snow boots.
+If you are heading to a cold-weather destination where you’ll be spending time in actual snow, you’ll want to bring a warm pair of snow boots.

-Snow boots are designed to keep your feet warm and protect them from the harsh conditions of snow and ice, a well as rain and sleet.
+Snow boots are designed to keep your feet warm and protect them from the harsh conditions of snow and ice, as well as rain and sleet.

-Note that there is often a distinction between “winter boots” and “snow boots” with snow boots generally being more durable and weather-resistant.
-So it just depends on where you are going and what you plan to do.
-Winter boots may be fine for those who just plan to go to a cold weather destination but don’t plan to spend a lot of time doing activities in snow or ice.
+There is often a distinction between winter boots and snow boots, with snow boots generally being more durable and weather-resistant.
+Winter boots may be fine for a cold-weather destination where you don’t plan to spend a lot of time doing activities in snow or ice; snow boots are the safer pick when there will be real snow underfoot.

 You want snow boots that are water-resistant or waterproof, provide good ankle support, and have thick rugged soles with good traction.
-Faux fur collars at the top help keep out snow.
-Lace-up styles are best to ensure a close fit.
+Faux fur collars at the top help keep snow from falling in.
+Lace-up styles give a closer fit.

-Note that many “waterproof” winter boots and snow boots are only waterproof up until a certain level.
-Some are only waterproof until the tongue of the boot.
-So if you really need waterproofing (e.g., going to be in rain or walking in deeper water) be sure to read reviews and product information carefully.
-You may also want to add additional waterproofing to them (e.g., wax or spray).
+Note that many waterproof winter and snow boots are only waterproof up to a certain level on the boot.
+If you really need full waterproofing (rain, walking in deeper water), check reviews and product specs carefully.
+You may also want to add waterproofing wax or spray.

-Snow boots are generally made a bit larger to accommodate fleece linings and thick winter socks, but they should still hug your feet and be comfortable.
-You want room to wiggle your toes, but you don’t want them to feel loose when walking.
-We recommend pairing your snow boots with a thick pair of ski socks or winter hiking socks to keep your feet warm and dry.
+Snow boots are generally made a bit larger to accommodate fleece linings and thick winter socks, but they should still hug your feet.
+You want room to wiggle your toes, but not so much that the boot feels loose when walking.
+We recommend pairing snow boots with a thick pair of ski socks or winter hiking socks.

-Most of the boots on our list are designed for general wear in the snow, but if you plan to do more adventurous stuff, you might want to look into a warm winter hiking boot rather than a snow boot.
+Most of the boots on our list are designed for general wear in the snow.
+For more adventurous winter activities, consider a proper winter hiking boot rather than a snow boot.

-If you are going skiing or snowboarding, you need to buy or rent ski boots or snowboarding boots for those activities.
-Many people rent their ski and snowboarding boots unless they are regular skiers.
-If you are planning a ski trip, you might to check out our ski trip packing list.
+If you are going skiing or snowboarding, you need ski boots or snowboarding boots for those activities specifically.
+Many people rent ski and snowboarding boots unless they are regular skiers.
+If you are planning a ski trip, you might want to check our ski trip packing list and Laurence’s guide to the best travel shoes for men for shared shopping context.
+For Iceland specifically, our Iceland winter packing list goes into more detail on cold-weather footwear and layering.

-If you are going to be walking around in more extreme cold temperatures be sure to look for boots with matching temperature ratings.
+If you are going to be walking around in more extreme cold temperatures, look for boots with matching temperature ratings.

-1. The North Face Women’s Shellista II Shorty Boot
+1. The North Face Women’s Shellista V Mid Waterproof

 Check price on Amazon here.